pixee/codemodder-python/src/core_codemods/docs/pixee_python_django-model-without-dunder-str.md

 +        return f"{model_name}({fields_str})"
 ```

-Without this change, the `Question` objects look like this in the interactive Django shell:
+Without this change, the  string representation of `Question` objects look like this in the interactive Django shell:
 ```
 >>> Question.objects.all()
 <QuerySet [<Question: Question object (1)>]>